Scott Weiss, conductor

 Angelo Xiang Yu, violin

-Dmitry Kabelevsky - Overture to Colas Breugnon, Op.
+Dmitry Kabalevsky - Overture to Colas Breugnon, op.
 90

 Winner of the prestigious Yehudi Menuhin International Violin Competition in 2010, violinist Angelo Xiang Yu's astonishing technique, exquisite tone, and exceptional musical maturity have won him consistent critical acclaim and enthusiastic audience response worldwide.